m-scharlat/OneStopElectronics_Trend_Analysis/README.md

 Based on the analysis and insights, the team recommends the following:

 ### Seasonal Promotions
 Given seasonal trends, we recommend OneStop Electronics considers implementing strategic promotions to either capitalize on or counteract these patterns.
-Some examples include:
+Some suggestions include:

 - **Fall Savings Event**: Use bundled discounts on high-AOV items like the iPhone and MacBook Air, with a “Buy More, Save More” approach to drive higher-value purchases
 - **Summer Essentials Sale**: Combat the summer sales lull with discounts on essentials (chargers, headphones, etc.) and free shipping to boost order volume
 - **End-of-Year Clearance**: Run a November-December clearance on prior-year models, offering loyalty members early access and extra discounts to increase engagement

 ### Product Lineup
-- **Bose Soundsport**'s consistently poor performance across all years and metrics warrants consideration for removal or replacement.
-Work with product and sales teams to evaluate its viability and explore potential alternatives to optimize the product portfolio
+- **Bose Soundsport**'s consistently poor performance across all years and metrics warrants consideration for removal or replacement
+- Work with product and sales teams to evaluate its viability and explore potential alternatives to optimize the product portfolio

 ### Strategies to Boost iPhone Sales

 To capitalize on the Apple iPhone’s high average order value (AOV) and untapped growth potential, the following strategies are recommended:

 - **Target High-Spending Customer Segments**: Direct marketing efforts toward segments with high-value purchasing patterns to drive more iPhone sales.
-Key targets include **website customers** (who average **$257 higher AOV** than app users), **loyalty members** (with higher average spending than non-members in 2022), and regions like the **US** (highest sales volume), **Japan**, and the **Netherlands** (highest AOV)
+Key targets include **website customers** (who average **$257 higher AOV** than app users), **loyalty members** (with higher average spending than non-members in 2022), and regions like the **US** (highest sales volume), **Japan**, and the **Netherlands** (highest AOV countries)
 - **Leverage Cross-Selling Opportunities**: Bundle the iPhone with other Apple products, such as the MacBook Air and Apple AirPods, to encourage complementary purchases and increase the overall transaction value

 The company should track the effectiveness of these campaigns closely, evaluating shifts in iPhone order volume and AOV.
 Using this data to refine marketing approaches, optimizing based on customer response and sales performance trends.